Maryland to launch a centralized vaccine registration system for mass clinics

 “Some folks may have gotten through the cracks,” Lateef said.
 He added, “it’s not a massive problem,” but could not say how many non-employees had gotten vaccinated.

-The county schools’ spokesperson did not immediately respond to messages seeking comment Monday.
-Novant UVA Health System, which administered the doses, issued a statement saying it had no mechanism for validating employment, although physical school IDs were checked at the clinic.
+A county schools spokesperson did not immediately respond to messages seeking comment Monday.
+Novant UVA Health System, which administered the doses, said it couldn’t tell how many people who were ineligible received doses at the clinic.
+In a statement, a spokesperson said the health system had no mechanism for validating employment, although physical school IDs were checked at the clinic.

-Meanwhile, the first known case of the more contagious variant first identified in the U.K. was discovered in an inmate at the Jessup correctional facility in Maryland Friday, according to Maryland Public Safety and Correctional Services, prompting state officials to test all inmates and staff, conduct comprehensive contact tracing, institute double mask mandates and isolate movements.
+Meanwhile, the first known case of the more-contagious coronavirus variant first identified in Britain was discovered in an inmate at the Jessup correctional facility in Maryland on Friday, according to Maryland Public Safety and Correctional Services, prompting state officials to test all inmates and staff members, conduct comprehensive contact tracing, institute double-mask mandates and isolate movements.

 The variant, which has been found to be more contagious than the original form of the virus, already has been detected elsewhere in Maryland, as well as in D.C. and Virginia.

-A Maryland moratorium on new residential foreclosures that was set to expires on Feb.
-28, was extended through March 31, the state Department of Labor said Monday.
+A Maryland moratorium on new residential foreclosures that was set to expire on Feb.
+28 was extended through March 31, the state Department of Labor said Monday.

-Across the Greater Washington region, infection numbers continue to dip.
+Across the Washington region, infection numbers continued to dip.

 Maryland reported 611 new cases and 17 deaths, D.C. reported 107 new cases and no deaths, and Virginia reported 1,155 new cases and 155 deaths.
 The Virginia Department of Health said the state’s death count on Monday appeared artificially high because it reflected a backlog of previously unreported deaths.